douglasgreen/content/notes.md

 Allow subnodes to me marked as "no copy" so they won't be copied as part of a subtree, only directly.

+## Tagging

+In addition to UUID and UUHN, consider making a Tags table with unique-named tags.
+Then a TagMaps table where each piece of content can have one or more tags.
+Or is this redundant to "tag documents"?

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html